Quiet Biology

 Understanding terrain matters because it is the layer most relevant to the earliest phases of the disease — pre-disease, indolent, and the early inflection point — where the opportunity to shape the environment precedes and exceeds the opportunity to target any specific tumour feature.

 The durability of any intervention is determined by the depth at which it acts.
 Terrain is the deepest layer.
-It determines what the system returns to.
+It strongly influences what the system tends to return to.

 The problem with acting only at the surface